 Learning how to wild camp (also commonly known as free camping or stealth camping) is one of the most important skills an independent bike tourist can master.

 There are many reasons why it’s good to be comfortable with wild camping.

 - Bicycle travel is unpredictable.
 You never know how weather, terrain, energy levels, flat tires and other factors will affect your distance for the day.
 Even if you plan on sticking to populated areas and staying in campsites or hotels, these uncertainties mean you should be prepared if you don’t reach your expected destination.

-Camping out will also help you travel on a budget, especially in countries like Canada and Spain, where camping tends to be very expensive — sometimes almost as much as a cheap hotel.
+- Wild camping will help you travel on a budget.
+This is especially true in developed countries, where camping can be in countries where camping tends to be very expensive — sometimes almost as much as a cheap hotel.

 No matter where you are in the world, you are very unlikely to be bothered by anyone as long as you are respectful and follow some basic guidelines:

 - Find a spot away from houses and hidden from any roads.
 You want to be out of sight of passersby.
 Look on your map for areas marked as woodland, which often offer good camping potential.
 You may also find that small hills by the side of the road can give you cover if you just haul your bike up to the peak and over the other side.

 - Don’t trespass.
 Look for somewhere you can camp without jumping fences or crossing onto marked private property.

 - Don’t camp in dry riverbeds as they can come to life overnight with a little rain.
 The rain may fall several kilometres away from you but a stream can still end up flooding through your tent!
 Equally, camping spots near water like a lake or riverbank can be cooler at night than more inland areas.
 Read more.

 - In bear country, cook at least 200 meters away from your tent.
 String all your food and garbage up in a tree.